Momentum-Team-13/social-e-cards-front-end-team-sugar-gliders/social-e-cards/tasks.md

 [] Following People
-- axios request to get followers
-- place data into body of following page
-- add delete user from following (unfollow)
 - button to see profile of person you follow
+- displaying name of user that created that card
+- click on name to redirect to user + their cards
+- follower count
+- follower add into home screen when click follow

-[] Creating Cards
+[]Edit Cards

 [] Profile Component
 - edit profile button